Fred Bassi: Career

 Bassi began playing varsity hockey for Boston University in 1964.
-As a sophomore Bassi played well on offense but head coach Jack Kelley benched him for half the season because he didn't backcheck.
-After the season Bassi got involved in boxing and was paid $20 for two appearances.
-He won both bouts but didn't make any further appearances in the ring until years later.
+As a sophomore, Bassi played well on offense.
+However, head coach Jack Kelley benched him for half the season because he didn't backcheck.
+After the season, Bassi got involved in boxing and was paid $20 for two appearances.
+He won both bouts but never made any further appearances in the ring until years later.

 As a junior, Bassi was put on a line with Bruce Fennie and Dennis O'Connell, forming a potent trio that pushed BU towards the top of the conference.
 Bassi led the team in scoring and finished as the second leading scorer in the nation.
 His 64-point season earned him a place on both the All-ECAC First Team and All-American team.
 Bassi used his large frame to position himself in front of the net and act as a "garbage collector" by knocking in rebounds.
 He was also able to rely on his experience as a boxer to establish his toughness; after knocking out a Harvard player in the 1966 Beanpot tournament with one punch, few were willing to challenge Bassi to additional fights.
 Bassi also helped his team to a third-place finish in the ECAC Tournament that season, being named to the All-Tournament Second Team, but due to Cornell turning down its invitation, BU was able to make the NCAA Tournament.